renatamarques97/learn-ruby-the-hard-way/README.md

-## Exercices from book Learn Ruby the Hard Way by Zed A. Shaw and Rob Sobers
+## Exercises from book Learn Ruby the Hard Way by Zed A. Shaw and Rob Sobers

 ### To execute the script, enter in the respective folder e.g. `cd 1/`